hlolabs/py_beautifulsoup_hlolabs/README.md

         page = response.read()
     ```

-4. **Parse do HTML**: Utiliza o BeautifulSoup para fazer o parse do HTML e encontrar os itens desejados.
+4. **HTML parsing**: Uses BeautifulSoup to parse the HTML and find the desired items.

     ```python
     soup = BeautifulSoup(page, 'html.parser')
     tickers = soup.find_all('div', class_='tickerBox')
     ```

-5. **Coleta de dados**: Extrai as informações relevantes (tipo, nome, DY, PL) de cada fundo imobiliário e armazena em uma lista.
+5. **Data collection**: Extracts relevant information (type, name, DY, PL) for each real estate fund and stores it in a list.

     ```python
     data = []